yehudamakarov/yehudamakarov.github.io/_posts/2018-09-03-fetch_vs_axios.markdown

         })
 ```

 `​addPostAction`​ returns a function that takes the `dispatch`​ function as an argument.
 Because of this functionality, the `addPostAction` can deal with `.then`​ and such.
+(It is thenable.)

 `​addPostAction`​ points to a function that will return a function that can use `​.then`​ or `​.catch`​.
 Therefore it can also use `​.then`​ or `​.catch`​.